 - Creating a messaging system capable of sending simple text, images, video and recorded sound.

 - Back-end or server-end development and deployment to the cloud.

 - Testing the accuracy of movement and motion detection.

 Concept to MVP

-- A paper prototype can be prepared showing workflows and how the motion capture device is set up at the patient’s end.
+- A paper prototype showing workflows and how the motion capture device is set up at the patient’s end can be prepared.

 - Preparing the motion sensor capabilities either by using just one of the native smartphone sensors (we recommend GPS or gyroscope for MVP purposes).